How Do I Know What Is Causing my Back Pain?

 To diagnose back pain -- unless you are totally immobilized from a back injury -- your doctor probably will test your range of motion and nerve function and touch your body to locate the area of discomfort.
 Sometimes blood and urine tests are performed to make sure that the back pain is not caused by an infection or other more widespread medical problem.

-If your symptoms persist more than four to six weeks, you have suffered trauma.
-Or, if your doctor suspects a serious cause behind the back pain, X-rays may be ordered.
+If your symptoms persist for more than four to six weeks, you have suffered trauma.
+If your doctor suspects a serious cause behind the back pain, X-rays may be ordered.
 X-rays are useful in pinpointing broken bones or other skeletal defects.
 They can sometimes help locate problems in connective tissue.
-To analyze soft-tissue damage, computed tomography (CT) or magnetic resonance imaging (MRI) scans may be needed.
+To analyze soft-tissue damage, including disk problems, computed tomography (CT) or magnetic resonance imaging (MRI) scans may be needed.
 To determine possible nerve or muscle damage, an electromyogram (EMG) can be useful.

 X-rays and MRI studies have limitations and must be interpreted with caution.
 Back pain may be incorrectly attributed to non-specific and unrelated abnormalities on the images.
 Ordinary and expected wear and tear in the spine and discs may be mistaken as the cause of a person’s back pain.